Ja-Tar/GeneRozkaz/README.md

   <img width="234" height="50" alt="obraz" src="https://github.com/user-attachments/assets/8635b917-616a-4a96-acdf-a996981756b2" />

 > [!TIP]
-> To enable fields click on the instruction checkbox.
+> To enable fields click on the instruction checkbox

+> [!IMPORTANT]
+> If background doesn't disappear, the field is wrongly fild in!

 ### Row indicators
 - This instruction and other one can´t be selected simultaneously